King-Wizard/TradingView---Remove-ads/README.md

 Note: for the moment prefer TradingViewNoAds_clearInterval_version.js over TradingViewNoAds_infiniteLoop_version.js

-This source code works and has been tested in a browser on Windows 11.
+This source code works and has only been tested in Chrome browser on Windows 11.